-(A Saudi Joint Stock Company) NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the period from January 01, 2017 to September 30, 2017 (UNAUDITED)
+(A Saudi Joint Stock Company)

+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

+For the year ended December 31, 2017

 Management monitors the operating results of its operating segments separately for the purpose of performance assessment.
 Segment performance is evaluated based on operating profit or loss and is measured consistently with operating profit or loss in the consolidated financial statements.